andi34/prebuilts_chromium/README.md

 - disable autofill by default
 - disable first run welcome page
 - disable data reduction proxy promotions
-- mark non-secure origins as non-secure
 - add DuckDuckGo search engine
-- stop enabling search engine geolocation by default
 - use Chromium branding in more places
-- hide passwords.google.com link when not supported
 - Chromium: use startpage searchengine by default
 - Chromium: disable strict mode

+## Extra Changes on top of official Chromium Source for 64.x only

+- mark non-secure origins as non-secure
+- stop enabling search engine geolocation by default
+- hide passwords.google.com link when not supported

 ## H264 encoder support for Chromium